 Sample: Work with business process flows

 This sample demonstrates how to programmatically work with business process flows such as retrieving the business process flow instances for an entity record, retrieving active path for a business process flow instance and its process stages, and changing the active stage.
-For information about these concepts, see Model business process flows
+For information about these concepts, see Work with business process flows using code

-This sample is for December 2016 update for Dynamics 365 (online and on-premises), and is available to download from Sample: Work with business process flows.
+This sample is available to download from Sample: Work with business process flows.

 Before you can run the sample:

 Have access to a Common Data Service environment.

 Have appropriate privileges on the Lead, Opportunity, and Workflow entities and business process flow definition entity records used in this sample.

 Have Visual Studio 2015 or later to run the sample.